Effective Ways to List Your Freelance Jobs on ResumeBy Vik Vein Last Modified 2019-05-26

 No need to agree to this stereotype.
 Just brainstorm a couple of suitable synonyms such as “self-employed”, “independent performer”, “autonomous professional”.

 If you choose the word “freelance”, it’s better to add a specific work you performed.
 It would be really good if the work manages to impress your potential employer.

 Separate Your Freelance Jobs from Regular

 Putting freelance work on a resume sometimes requires a separate section and it’s okay.
-The only thing is that how you will create it.
+The only thing is how you will create it.

 Your freelance section must contain works that you performed, clients or companies you worked with, the period during which you worked on the project.